-Teacher Certification in Mathematics or Science
+Teacher Certification in Mathematics, Science or Computer Science

-The goals of the Teacher Education Conversion Program are to prepare the candidate to bring to the middle or secondary classroom the knowledge, skills, expertise, innovation, and enthusiasm necessary to succeed as a teacher; to ensure that candidates are afforded opportunities for observation, exploration, and reflection both in and outside the classroom; to apply his/her content expertise and pedagogical principles in the assessment of learning in a student teaching experience.
+The goals of the Teacher Education Conversion Program are to prepare the candidate to bring to the classroom the knowledge, skills, expertise, innovation, and enthusiasm necessary to succeed as a teacher; to ensure that candidates are afforded opportunities for observation, exploration, and reflection both in and outside the classroom; to apply his/her content expertise and pedagogical principles in the teaching and assessment of learning in a student teaching experience.
 The Teacher Education Conversion programs are post-baccalaureate programs in which candidates can expect to learn through integrated fieldwork and courses in the following areas:

 CL LAB CR

 TECP 50C Introduction to Exceptionalities 3 0 3

 TECP 51C Foundations of Education 3 0 3

 TECP 60C Supporting Students with

 Challenging Behaviors 3 0 3

 TECP 61C Legal and Ethical Issues in Education 3 0 3

 TECP 63C Instructional Technology 3 0 3

 TECP 66C Curriculum and Assessment 4 0 4

 TECP 68C Content Literacy 3 0 3

 TECP 69C Cross-Cultural Education Seminar 2 0 2

 TECP 92C The Teaching Portfolio 1 0 1

 Choose one of the following two options:

 Option One

-TECP 80C Methods/Student Teaching for Middle e/Sec condar y
+TECP 80C Methods/Student Teaching for Middle e/See condar У

 School Mathematics 2 30 12

 or both of the following

 TECP 95C Internship Clinical Practice I: Method s/cli nical

 practice for Middle Secondary

 School Mathematics 2 15 7

 TECP 96C Internship Clinical Practice II: Metho ds/cl inical

 practice for Middle Secondary

 School Mathematics 2 15 7

 Option Two

-TECP 81C Methods/Student Teaching for Middle e/Sec y
+TECP 81C Methods/Student Teaching for Middle e/See condar У

 School Science 2 30 12

 or both of the following

 TECP 93C Internship Clinical Practice I: Method s/cli nical

 practice for Middle Secondary

 School Science 2 15 7

 TECP 94C Internship Clinical Practice II: Metho ds/cl inical

 practice for Middle Secondary

 School Science 2 15 7

+Option Three

+TECP 97C Methods/Student Teaching for Comp ıter Scienc e K-12

+2 30 12

 TOTAL CREDITS 36-38

-- A \$25 fee will be assessed for all students taking TECP 50C, TECP 51C, TECP 60C, and TECP 66C to cover the cost of clinical practice. - If candidates do not complete the portfolio by the end of the student teaching semester, they will enroll in TECP 92C: The Teaching Portfolio (1 credit seminar) to complete the portfolio.
+A \$25 fee will be assessed for all students taking TECP 50C, TECP 51C, TECP 60C, and TECP 66C to cover the cost of clinical practice.

+If candidates do not complete the portfolio by the end of the student teaching semester, they will enroll in TECP 92C: The Teaching Portfolio (1 credit seminar) to complete the portfolio.